dylandru/BaseballCV/README.md

 - `florence_ball_tracking`: Trained to track the baseball from pitcher's hand to home plate among other VLM tasks.

+**Available PaliGemma2 Models**:

+- `paligemma2_ball_tracking`: Trained to track the baseball from pitcher's hand to home plate among other VLM tasks.

 ## Downloading and Loading Models

 ### Overview